icodesign/ICDMaterialActivityIndicatorView/Readme.md

 =============

 This library implements a Google-Material-Design-Styled Circular Progress View for iOS.
+Inspired by [PCAngularActivityIndicatorView](https://github.com/phillipcaudell/PCAngularActivityIndicatorView)

 ![Screenshot](https://github.com/iCodesign/ICDMaterialCircularProgressView/raw/master/ICDMaterialCircularProgressView.gif)

 ## INSTALL

-> The library requires facebook [POP](https://github.com/facebook/pop) animation library and inspired by [DACircularProgress](https://github.com/danielamitay/DACircularProgress).

 1. Clone the repo.
 2. Run ```pod install``` in the directory to see the demo and source files.